 Matt retired from the corporate world at 28.

-He’s since done extensive travel in the U.S. and Canada in a camper van.
+He’s since traveled all over the U.S. and Canada in a camper van.

 He’s also traveled through Europe and this year will travel to Mexico and Central America as well.